BMI-280/BMI-219 – Scientific Software Development

 ISBN: 0-596-10046-9

-If you are competent in a programming language other than Python, you'll find it pretty easy to get up to speed with Python.
-You might start by looking at these four lectures found on the Software Carpentry web site:
+If you are competent in a programming language other than Python, you'll probably find it pretty easy to get up to speed with Python.
+You might start by looking at this web page on the Software Carpentry web site.

 Computer Accounts: